Find free Los Angeles County public records through official agencies in mere minutes.

 Although the California Department of Justice serves as the state’s public records repository of criminal history, individuals can only request their own records and cannot review others’.7

-Aside from the subject of the record, only authorized law enforcement agencies and certain licensing and employment agencies can access California criminal records.8
+Aside from the subject of the record, only authorized law enforcement agencies and certain licensing and employment agencies can access the California criminal records search tutorial.8

 Those who would like to obtain their own criminal record will need to submit a Criminal History Report Application, have their fingerprints taken on an official card at any of the live scan fingerprinting sites (fingerprinting fees can vary between locations), and pay a $25 fee to the Department of Justice.9